React Hooks: A Comprehensive Guide with Examples

 The useEffect

-hook enables you to perform side effects in your components, such as data fetching, DOM manipulation, or subscribing to a data source.
-It takes two arguments: a function to run the side effect and an array of dependencies that trigger the effect when any of them change.
+hook enables you to perform side effects in your components, such as data fetching, DOM manipulation, and subscribing to a data source.
+It takes two arguments: a function to run the side effect and an array of dependencies that trigger the side effect when any of them change.

 import React, {useState, useEffect } from "react";